ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 **License**
 -----------

-This is necessary, without this people will be strongly disincentivized from contributing and will also be unable to use the code in their own projects.
+This is necessary, without this people will be strongly disincentivized from contributing as they will be unable to use the code in their own projects.
 We opened an issue: https://github.com/persephone-tools/persephone/issues/19

 Choosing licenses for your projects can be tough, but it is absolutely essential, thankfully there's some help out there with sites like https://choosealicense.com/